JonathanS878/JonathanS878/README.md

 DevOps Engineer | AWS solution architect
 ---------------

 Having recently completed a DevOps engineering course, I'm highly autodidactic and driven individual, eager to embark on my journey in the field.
 My background as a combat commander has equipped me with the abilities to be both part of a team and its leader, as well as to face challenges with determination.
-As I seek my first DevOps role, I'm deeply ambitious in both my personal growth and professional development, aiming to fulfill a key responsibility in the success of the company I join.
+As I seek my first DevOps role, I'm deeply ambitious in both my personal growth and professional development, aiming to fulfill a key role in the success of the company I join.

 * 🌍  I'm based in Israel
 * ✉️  You can contact me at [jonatanshtadler@gmail.com](mailto:jonatanshtadler@gmail.com)